kartikisharma/checkout-app/README.md

 # Checkout Android [UNDER DEVELOPMENT]

-This is an android app that allows you to manage an inventory of items that can be checked in/out.
+This is an android app that allows you to manage an inventory of items.

 ## What does this app do?
 Users can automatically check in and out items by scanning its barcode.
-They can also add new items to the inventory by scanning its barcode and logging its other information.

 ## Technologies & libraries used: